Local moving companies in Denver

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
 Double-check that your moving company is fully licensed before you hire them.

-- State regulator: You can check a Arizona moving license anytime on the state’s official regulatory website.
+- State regulator: You can easily verify a Arizona moving license anytime on the state’s official regulatory site.

-- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
+- Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

 - Moving checklist: Move with confidence using our moving checklist.
 It keeps you organized and covers all the details, letting you stress less and focus on settling into your new place.